Semantic Programming for Device-Edge-Cloud Continuum: Design of Semantic Programming Framework

 If the devices in the swarm and their function are known at design time, the swarm can be predefined.
 This technique allows legacy devices, smart-devices, and clouds to be integrated into the same swarm.
 The characteristics of each device are stored in a common device repository in the form of a knowledge graph, which allows the function and connectivity of the devices to be statically bound into the reasoning program at design time.
 The reasoning programs are deployed to each smart-device's \runtime~during swarm formation.
 As legacy devices do not host the \runtime, they are integrated into the swarm by connecting to smart-devices.
 Sensors on the legacy devices are statically bound to smart-devices at design time, and their data streams processed on the smart-devices' \runtime.
 Clouds can be passive recipients of data or semantic streams, or actively participate in the swarm if they host a \runtime.

 If the \swarm~ must operate dynamically, i.e., with devices joining and leaving over its lifespan, the \node~ must act as autonomous agents that can join or leave the swarm on their own volition.
-All \node{s} host a \runtime, which runs a basic SSR program for free smart-devices that are not part of a swarm.
-The \swarm~ is instantiated with a single seed \node, which acts as the swarm coordinator.
-The coordinator is running a special SSR program whose purpose is to form and manage the swarm's operation.
-The coordinator then enlists free smart-devices into the swarm to enable the swarm to perform its task.
+All \node{s} host a \runtime, which runs a basic SSR program.
+The \swarm~ is instantiated with a single seed \node, which acts as the swarm coordinator (SC).
+The SC is running a special SSR program whose purpose is to form and manage the swarm's operation.
+The SC then enlists free smart-devices (SDs) into the swarm to perform its task.
 When the a \node~ joins the swarm it is assigned a role in performing the task.
 To enable the \node~ to perform this role, the required SSR program is dynamically downloaded into the \system-runtime and executed.
-In other scenarios a free smart-device may request to join a swarm to make use of its services.
-The smart-devices use messages oriented middleware (MOM), such as DDS, MQTT, or V2X, and an customized SmartEdge network layer that allows them to interact with other devices in the swarm to collaborate on performing the task.
+In other scenarios a free SD may request to join a swarm to make use of its services.
+The SDs use messages oriented middleware (MOM), such as DDS or V2X, and an customized network layer that allows them to interact with other devices in the swarm to collaborate on performing the task.

-The swarm coordinator maintains the primary swarm state in its dynamic knowledge graph (DKG).
+The SC maintains the primary swarm state in its dynamic knowledge graph (DKG).
 It updates the swarm state when smart-devices join or leave the swarm, or when significant events occur.
-Other smart-devices in the swarm may maintain a partial secondary copy of the swarm state, depending on their role in the swarm and their computational and storage capacity.
-At a minimum a smart-device will know the characteristics and skills it possesses, as well as basic swarm state information, e.g., its role in the swarm.
+Other SDs in the swarm may maintain a partial copy of that DKG, depending on their role in the swarm and their computational and storage capacity.
+At a minimum a SD will know the characteristics and skills it possesses, as well as basic swarm state information, e.g., its role in the swarm.